KristerV/krister.ee/cv.md

 ## Experience

 * 5 years of programming with startups and corporate software.
-* Linux geek all the way
+* Linux geek all the way.
+* University tutor and online course developer.

 * JavaScript, Meteor.js, React.js
 * PHP, Zend Framework